 A 1099 vendor is a designation, or flag, listed in each of the records in the vendor master file that is part of an accounting software package.
 If you designate a supplier as a 1099 vendor, the system will print a Form 1099 for the supplier as part of the 1099 batch processing that follows the end of the calendar year.
 The company then sends the resulting 1099 form to the supplier, which the supplier should use for tax filing purposes.
 The software should not print a Form 1099 for any supplier for which the company has issued cumulative payments for the full calendar year of less than $600.

-You should apply the 1099 vendor designation to any supplier that has the following characteristics (this is a partial list):
+The 1099 vendor designation should be applied to any supplier that has the following characteristics (this is a partial list):

 - Professional services fees